If you’re thinking about trying out a free budgeting app, PocketGuard is one option to consider.

 Whether you’re trying to watch your spending or meet financial goals, budgeting is a crucial step.
 It’s important to know how you’re spending your money each month in order to determine areas where you can save.
 While you can set up a budget on your own, there are tons of budgeting apps and websites that can set one up for you.
 PocketGuard is one to consider.

 It’s free to download the PocketGuard app and to create an account.
-There’s an optional subscription available for premium features that costs $4.99/month, $34.99/year or $99.99/lifetime.
-Still, the free version of the app has everything you’ll need to start watching your spending.
+There’s an optional subscription available for premium features that costs $7.99 per month, $34.99 per year or $79.99 for a lifetime subscription.
+But the free version of the app has everything you’ll need to start watching your spending.

 If you’re thinking about signing up for PocketGuard online or downloading the app, here are five things to know:

 - What Is PocketGuard?

 - How To Get the Most Out of PocketGuard

 Below, you’ll find detailed information on PocketGuard including how to start budgeting for free and what to expect once you’ve created an account.